 Despite today’s globalized world of modern age technology and electronic media, there are ancient folklore beliefs that are alive and well in Iceland.
 Surveys show that more than half the nation believes in elves and ‘hidden people,’ or at least don’t deny their existence.
-(It’s considered bad luck to do so!)
+(It’s considered bad luck to do so)

 Elves are invisible to nearly all humans, but are most likely to be spotted on certain days of the year: New Year's Eve, Twelfth Night, Midsummer Night and Christmas.
 Visitors to Iceland can learn about elves in Hafnarfjordur, a town just outside Reykjavik that has special tours, an elf spotting map and a dedicated school offering a real elfin education complete with diploma.

 Iceland’s beloved folklore adds to the mystique and thrill of the Christmas Season with no less than 13 mischievous Yule Lads, or jolasveinar who are supposed to be descendants of trolls or elves.
 They live in the mountains with their terrifying ogress mother Gryla and her giant black cat, which eats all the children who don’t receive new clothes for Christmas.
+You can learn more about the Yule Lads here

 After Christmas, the Yule Lads head back to the mountains one at a time until they’ve all gone.
 On New Year’s Eve things get really interesting when, according to local folklore, elves become visible, people come out of their graves, seals take human form and cows develop human speech.
 Needless to say the holidays are not a dull time to visit Iceland!